P4l1ndr0m/WlsConfR/README.md

 ## WlsConfR

 Decrypt the entries in a weblogic server's config.xml using the SerializedSystemIni.dat file of the server.
-The following application server are currently supported :
+The following application server are currently supported (higher/lower versions might work also, I haven't had the chance to test) :

 * **Weblogic 8,9**, data is encrypted using 3DES (EDE) with CBC and PKCS5Padding
 * **Weblogic 10**, encryption algorithm is AES using CBC and PKCS5Padding